martiansideofthemoon/martiansideofthemoon.github.io/_posts/2016-06-25-gsoc-week-eight-lego-star-wars.markdown

 ## Are we going to kill Pulse Actions?

 No, not yet.
 A lot of features rely on Pulse Actions.
 We will be using pulse_actions to schedule the Action Tasks for now.
 Since Treeherder is receiving a TaskCluster authentication soon, pulse_actions may not be used in the future to schedule Action Tasks, and we would do it using Treeherder directly.
-However, we might not need pulse_actions in the future once Buildbot jobs have been removed completely.
+We might not need pulse_actions at all in the future once Buildbot jobs have been removed completely.
 However, this could take a significant amount of time.

 ## Progress with Action Tasks